Tenchi2xh/CRT/doc/thesis.md

 In the rasterisation world, a 3D scene is described by a collection of **polygons**, usually triangles, defined by 3 three-dimensional vertices.
 A rasteriser will take a stream of such vertices, transform them into corresponding two-dimensional points on the viewer's monitor, and fill in the transformed two-dimensional triangles (with either lines, or colours).

-\customfigB{img/rasterisation.png}{Rasterisation of a triangle}{: once the vertices have been projected on the screen, a discrete pixel is ``lit'' if its continuous centre is contained within the projected triangle's boundaries}{}
+\customfigB{img/rasterisation.png}{Rasterisation of a triangle}{: once the vertices have been projected on the screen, a discrete pixel is ``lit'' if its continuous centre is contained within the projected triangle's boundaries.}{}{Wikipedia}

-Some effects of *light* observed in real life can be reproduce (or at least *mimicked*) on top of rasterisation.
+Some effects of light observed in real life can be reproduce (or at least *mimicked*) on top of rasterisation.
 For example, if a polygon is not directly facing the camera (i.e. its *normal vector* is not parallel with the camera's direction), the resulting colour of the rasterised triangle will be darker.

 However, the very nature of rasterisation makes it hard to implement other very common effects: